dotnet-foundation/election/email-question-draft.md

 * While there is a review process, it's not designed to be exclusionary.
 We're not pouring over your life's work.
 We're looking for folks who have demonstrated that they have a commitment to bringing .NET to others and being active participants in the community.
 If you've created a wildly popular open-source project, that's great! -- it's just not a barrier for entry if you haven't.
 * Same thing with the dues.
 The Foundation is asking for U$100 in dues, so that we can have a budget to do some great things.
 But please, do not let the dues stop you!
 The dues are suggested; if that's not where you can allocate funds now, we don't want that to stop you from joining.
 What we care about the most is a willingness to help out and a commitment to see .NET and OSS succeed.
 We'll be working on ways of making this better in the future, shortly after we, uh, become an official "we".

-We hope you'll be heard and spread the word.
-We look forward to seeing your questions!
+We hope to hear from you soon!